Racetrack motorcyclist dies after hitting wall at Hampton Downs

 Police confirmed that she died on Friday morning and that her death was now with the Coronial Services.

-The Aucklander was riding during the club's motorcycle race day around 6pm on Wednesday when she struck a wall at high speed.
+The young woman was riding during the club's motorcycle race day when she struck a wall at high speed.

 Hampton Downs chief operating officer Josie Spillane said the accident happened during a track day.